 Your Root Canal Treatment

-Root canals are typically done under a local anesthetic.
-Sedation can be provided for those feeling anxious.
-We will discuss your options during your initial consultation.
-Once the anesthetic has taken effect, we begin the procedure by drilling a small hole into the top of the infected tooth.
+Once numbed, after the anesthetic has taken effect, we begin the procedure by drilling a small hole into the top of the infected tooth.
 We then use small tools to remove the infected pulp and shape the canals.
 The interior of the tooth is cleaned and disinfected.
 We then fill the empty space with a special material known as gutta-percha.
 This material seals the canals, and the interior of the tooth, aiding in the prevention of new bacterial invasion.
 Finally, the tooth is provided with a crown, which helps to restore strength to the tooth and further prevent new infections.

 Schedule Your Appointment